joseantoniobg/projectmark-takehome-test/readme.md

 All usecases have been tested.
 The application was modularized to keep the domain clean.
 Logging and exception handler were added.

-This system was written from scratch, adding every node dependencie as the solution was built.
+This system was written from scratch, adding every node dependency as the solution was built.

 ## Fold structure